microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 ./bootstrap/bootstrap.sh --subscription_id <GUID> --location eastus
 ```

+> **Note**: Remeber that the administrator has to grand permsissions to the newly created service principal.
+The service principal will be created in the same tenant as the subscription.

 ## Outputs (Advanced version only)

 The `bootstrap.sh` [bootstrap.sh](/bootstrap/bootstrap.sh) writes its outputs to a `backend.tfvars` file in the [tenant-configuration](/bootstrap/tenant-configuration/) directory.
 The `backend.tfvars` file is used by the [tenant-configuration](/bootstrap/tenant-configuration/) terraform configuration to configure the backend for the terraform state.